thephez/docs-core/docs/guide/mining-block-prototypes.md

 2. A complete dump of the [transactions](../resources/glossary.md#transaction) `dashd` or the mining pool suggests including in the block, allowing the mining software to inspect the transactions, optionally add additional transactions, and optionally remove non-required transactions.

-3. Other information necessary to construct a [block header](../resources/glossary.md#block-header) for the next [block](../resources/glossary.md#block): the block version, previous block hash, and bits (target).
+3. Other information necessary to construct a [block header](../resources/glossary.md#block-header) for the next {term}`block`: the block version, previous block hash, and bits (target).

 4. The mining pool's current [target threshold](../resources/glossary.md#target) for accepting shares.
 (For solo miners, this is the network target.)